 Edward X. Clinton, Jr., is a Shareholder at The Clinton Law Firm, LLC, in Chicago where he focuses his practice on commercial litigation.
 Mr. Clinton served as law clerk to the Honorable Michael S. Kanne of the U.S. Court of Appeals for the Seventh Circuit and also as an associate with the firm of Mayer, Brown & Platt before joining the Law Offices of Edward X. Clinton, P.C., in Chicago.
 He is a member of the Seventh Circuit, Chicago, Illlinois State, and American (Section of Litigation) Bar Associations.
 Mr. Clinton is a member of the Lay Advisory Board of the Little Sisters of the Poor Chicago Home and a member of the Board of Directors for Saint Ignatius Chicago Rowing Club.
 He maintains a blog on commercial litigation and securities issues and has authored presentations for IICLE® and other groups on contract law.
 He received his B.A. from the University of Chicago, his LLM from Chicago-Kent College of Law, and his J.D. with honors from Harvard Law School.

 Robert N. Kamensky is a Partner with Thompson Coburn LLP, in Chicago, in the firm’s Corporate and Securities practice.
-Mr. Kamensky is a Member of the DePaul Journal of Health Care Law and has been included as an Illinois Super Lawyer (2010 – present).
+Mr. Kamensky guides companies through major transactions and provides comprehensive advice on their day-to-day operations and business needs.
+He has been included as an Illinois Super Lawyer (2010 – present) and an Illinois Leading Lawyer (2014 – present).
 He received his B.A. from the University of Iowa and his J.D. from DePaul University College of Law, where he was a member of the DePaul Journal of Health Care Law.